ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 There are two aspects of this:

-- the schema format used internally (when registering a schema in the schema service, updating it, fetching, etc.)
+1. The schema format used internally (when registering a schema in the schema service, updating it, fetching, etc.)
 - the schema format exposed to connector developers (through the Connector SDK)